oliverde8/php-etl/docs/DescribeChain.md

 - **Replaced**, when we create a new item based of the data of the pervious item.
 We used for example the **rule** operation with `add: false`
 - **Modified:** when we modify the item.
 In the previous example if we replaced the **rule** operation with `add: true`
 - **Untouched:** The operation might use the item todo a process but then return it back untouched.
 The write csv operation does this, it reads the item data and writes it in a file, then returns it back.
 Allowing additional processing to be done after.
-- **Dropped:** A step might decide that the item is invalid, in which case we wish to prevent the item to continue to be propageted in the chain.
+- **Dropped:** A step might decide that the item is invalid, in which case we wish to prevent the item to continue to be propagated in the chain.
 We can also use this to group data.

 ## Fundamentals - Understanding more "complex" chains

-Let us continue with a few additional examples to see how powerfull phpEtl can be.
+Let us continue with a few additional examples to see how powerful phpEtl can be.
 We will get into more details on all available operations and options later.

 ### Example 03 - Grouping